askmike/gekko/docs/introduction/about_gekko.md

 ## Strategies

-Gekko comes with some [example strategies](../strategies/example_strategies.md) (which implement a single indicator).
+Gekko comes with some [example strategies](../strategies/introduction.md) (which implement a single indicator).
 But with some basic javascript you can [create your own strategies](../strategies/creating_a_strategy.md).
-You can use over 130 indicators to create your perfect prediction model ([full list](../strategies/talib_indicators.md) of supported indicators). *Why don't you combine Bollinger Bands, CCI and MACD with a STOCHRSI indicator?*
+You can use over 130 indicators to create your perfect prediction model (using [Talib's indicators](../strategies/talib_indicators.md) or [Tulip's indicators](../strategies/tulip_indicators.md)). *Why don't you combine Bollinger Bands, CCI and MACD with a STOCHRSI indicator?*

 ## Automated Trading platform